Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Full Phase Space: ML Predictions

-Despite all our efforts to clean up our sample from non-member stars, some MW contaminants may have passed through our screening process.
+Despite all of our efforts to clean up our sample from nonmember stars, some MW contaminants may have passed through our screening process.
 To assess this contamination rate, we compared our member stars list with an equivalent sample from the Besancon 2016 model of the Galaxy using the \Gaia Object Generator (GOG) model \citep{Luri2014}.
 We simulated DR2 errors in the GOG model and performed the exact same selections as with real data (see Appendix~\ref{Apx:Contaminants} for further information).
-This resulted in around $\sim9000$ GOG stars passing through our membership selection method which indicates a $\sim 6\%$ of possible contamination from MW stars.
+This resulted in $\sim7500$ GOG stars passing through our membership selection method, which indicates a $\sim6\%$ of possible contamination from MW stars in our final sample.
 Figure~\ref{fig:members_Sky} shows the final distribution in the sky of the stars selected as members and stars rejected for the {\tt gaia\_source} table and for the GOG model.

-The stars from the GOG model that have passed our selection criteria are stars whose phase-space, color and magnitudes are indistinguishable from Sgr member stars, not only as a bulk, but by sectors along the sky.
-Their contribution to our final measurements is well below the $1\sigma$ level of uncertainty of these, thus we do not expect any critical impact from their possible presence in our results.
-It is worth noting that some probable Sgr members are rejected (overdensity in the center area of the lower-left panel in Figure~\ref{fig:members_Sky}).
+The stars from the GOG model that have passed our selection criteria are stars whose phase space, color, and magnitude are indistinguishable from Sgr member stars, not only in bulk, but by sectors along the sky.
+Their contribution to our final measurements is well below the $1\sigma$ level of uncertainty of these; thus, we do not expect any critical impact from their possible presence in our results.
+It is worth noting that some probable Sgr members are rejected (overdensity in the center area of the bottom left panel in Figure~\ref{fig:members_Sky}).
 These are mostly stars with large astrometric and photometric errors.
 Their distribution in the sky follows the stellar density profile of Sgr, and their PMs randomly scatter in the vicinity of the cluster of members in Figure~\ref{fig:members_pmparallax}.
-These stars are expected to have a null contribution to the bulk dynamical properties of the galaxy.
+These stars are expected to have a null contribution to the bulk dynamical properties of the galaxy given their small number and the fact that their astrometric properties are indistinguishable from those of Sgr in bulk and their surrounding neighbor stars within $1\degree$ (see Section~\ref{sec:DATA}).